 Financial Policies and Procedures Manual.

-Effective 2015, the number of the ruling elders comprising the session will be sixteen (16), including one youth elder under the age of 21 years.
+Effective upon the election of the class of 2015, the number of the ruling elders comprising the session will be sixteen (16), including one youth elder under the age of 21 years.

 Effective with the class of 2015, there will be three (3) classes of ruling elders, each having five (5) members.